dev-cafe/autocmake/doc/contributors/doc.rst

 Contributing to the documentation
 =================================

+Contributions and patches to the documentation are most welcome.

 This documentation is refreshed upon each push to the central repository.

 The module reference documentation is generated from the module sources using